Day 9

 Written by Maria Felicia Kelley

-Maria Felicia Kelley is not a medical doctor.
+Disclaimer: Maria Felicia Kelley is not a medical doctor.
 The cleanse and fasting benefits she discusses in this post are derived from her own experiences and observations.
 Individuals should consult their own healthcare providers when eliminating foods from their diets.

 @thenorthcountymoms | @1MariaFelicia